Actually let’s go with UBER-calibration…

 Masters don’t dabble.

-The same way you build a successful business is the same method of successful entrepreneurs and PLAYERS, whether in the sporting arena, or in the night club.
+The same way you build a successful business is the same method of successful entrepreneurs.

 It was only recently that I realized I have applied this same long term learning process over and over again.

-Whether it be in as mundane a skill as efficiently packing my suitcase, or something more complex like success with women, each time I used a similar process.
+Whether it be in as mundane a skill as efficiently packing my suitcase, or something more complex like creating a successful business, each time I used a similar process.

 And with each new success, came a higher level of confidence.